vtyeh/pandas-challenge/README.md

 Observed Trends:
--Looking at all the reading scores and math scores in each table, students tend to do better in reading than in math.
--Looking at the top performing schools, bottom performing schools, and passing rates by school type, students have a much higher passing rate in charter schools (~95%) than in district schools (~74%).
--Looking at the summary of performance by spending ranges per student, it seems that students have a higher passing rate in the lower spending ranges (<$615).
+Looking at all the reading scores and math scores in each table, students tend to do better in reading than in math.
+Looking at the top performing schools, bottom performing schools, and passing rates by school type, students have a much higher passing rate in charter schools (~95%) than in district schools (~74%).
+Looking at the summary of performance by spending ranges per student, it seems that students have a higher passing rate in the lower spending ranges (<$615).

 ```python
 # Import dependencies